JHart96/jhart96.github.io/content/posts/flax_mac.md

 ## PyMC & BlackJAX

 Another reason you might want to use JAX is for probabilistic programming in PyMC.
-Using a JAX-based backend (BlackJAX) it's possible to speed up model compilation and fitting quite considerably.
-I also ran a quick comparison using a simple linear regression with 2000 data points to test sampling and compilation times in PyMC and cmdstan.
+Using a JAX-based backend ([BlackJAX](https://blackjax-devs.github.io/blackjax/)) it's possible to speed up model compilation and fitting quite considerably.
+I also ran a quick comparison using a [simple linear regression](https://www.pymc.io/projects/docs/en/stable/learn/core_notebooks/GLM_linear.html) with 2000 data points to test sampling and compilation times in PyMC and CmdStan.
 I ran each model 5 times and took the lowest number for both sampling time and end-to-end time, including compilation.

 | Sampler      | Sampling Time | End-to-end Time |
 | ----------- | ------------ | --- |